IMetals/Template_IAR_STM8S/README.md

 # Template_IAR_STM8S
-Template for project IAR for STM8
+I build this template for all project STM8S I code on IAR for STM8 using STD Library This include 3 folder:
+- DriverLib: STD Library for STM8S
+- ProjectFile: Workspace, config file...
+- UserFile: main, other libraries...